rpcrimi/PEP0008/markdown/layout.md

 # ...and the header is hard to read
 ```

-As you can probably tell, this would very difficult to parse for another developer reading.
-For example, the developer cannot tell the difference between standard library imports and local imports.
-Another problem is the unstructured importing of common libraries.
+The style used may be very difficult to parse for another developer.
+It shows no clear difference between standard library imports and local imports.
+It also has unstructured importing of common libraries.
 For example, the classes `pi` and `sin` are imported two seperate ways on two different lines.
 Since these classes come from the same library, it would be better to have them grouped together.

-Here are a few basic lay-out guidelines when it comes to imports:
+Here are several basic lay-out guidelines for imports:

-- Imports should be on seperate lines unless the imports come from the same package
+- Imports should be on separate lines unless the imports come from the same package
-	- This clarifies which packages contain which classes and seperates conflicting names
+	- This clarifies which classes each package contains and also separates conflicting names
-- Absolute imports are preferred
+- Absolute imports are preferred.
-	- Instead of `import math.sin ` use `from math import sin `
+	- For example, instead of `import math.sin ` use `from math import sin `
-- Stay away from wildcard imports
+- Stay away from wildcard imports.
-	- These types of imports make it unclear what names are in the namespace.
-Also, for larger packages, this may slow down performance as lots of code must be read into memory.
+	- These types of imports make it unclear as to the classes in the namespace.
+Also, for larger packages, this may slow down performance as more code than necessary must be read into memory.
-- Ordering of imports should be in the following order with a blank line in-between
+- Ordering of imports should be in the following order, separated by a blank line
 	- Standard Library
 	- Third Party
 	- Local/Library Specific
-- Imports should be after any module comments and before any globals or constants.
+- Imports should occur after any module comments and before any globals or constants.
-	- This makes it clear that the comments are descibing the usage of the module and that the globals and constants belong to the modules scope.
+	- This makes it clear that the comments are describing the usage of the module and that the globals and constants belong to the modules scope.

 Lets fix the messy code to adhere to these guidelines:
 ```